track-your-bed/track-your-bed-doc/datamodel/simple/README.md

 - `occupied_last_changed`: the UNIX-timestamp when the `current_occupied` attribute was last changed as `BIGINT NOT NULL DEFAULT EXTRACT(EPOCH FROM NOW() * 1000)`.
 - `station_id`: the foreign key to the corresponding `station`.
 This database column should be indexed.
 Not nullable.
-- `bed_type_id`: the foreign key to the corresponding `bed_type`.
+- `bed_type_name`: the foreign key to the corresponding `bed_type`.
 This database column should be indexed.
 Not nullable.

 Implementation detail: